IBM-Cloud/openwhisk-darkvisionapp/README.md

 ### Extracting frames and audio from a video

 The user uploads a video or image using the Dark Vision web application, which stores it in a Cloudant DB.
 Once the video is uploaded, OpenWhisk detects the new video by listening to Cloudant changes (trigger).
 OpenWhisk then triggers the video and audio extractor action.
 During its execution, the extractor produces frames (images), captures the audio track and stores them in Cloudant.
-The frames are then processed using Watson Visual Recognition and the results are stored in the same Cloudant DB.
-The results can be viewed using Dark Vision web application OR an iOS application.
+The frames are then processed using Watson Visual Recognition, the audio with Watson Speech to Text and AlchemyAPI.
+The results are stored in the same Cloudant DB.
+They can be viewed using Dark Vision web application OR an iOS application.

-Object Storage can be used in addition to Cloudant.
+Object Storage can complement Cloudant.
 When doing so, video and image medadata are stored in Cloudant and the media files are stored in Object Storage.

 ![Architecture](http://g.gravizo.com/g?
   digraph G {